-- Goodwill and Respect for Fellow Volunteers: Each person who comes to Head to the Hill has something important to share on Capitol Hill.
+- Goodwill and Respect for Fellow Volunteers: Each person who participates in Head to the Hill has something important to share.
 However, we know that sometimes meetings may be compressed and time will be limited.
 It is ESSENTIAL that all volunteers respect each other and not monopolize the time.
 Be thoughtful in sharing your story to ensure that everyone will have the chance to talk.
 Work with your group leader to coordinate meeting with all volunteers in your group.
 If one person monopolizes the meeting time, the group should gather after the meeting to politely discuss the situation and ensure that all members are respected and everyone is given the opportunity to share their story.

 - The Volunteer shall follow NBTS’s procedures, policies and standards, including those related to safety, equal opportunity, and attendance.
 As a representative of NBTS, the Volunteer shall conduct oneself in an appropriate, professional and ethical manner.

 **A contact number will be provided at training to address any issues the day of the event should further assistance be needed